 The employee is responsible for obtaining and paying the costs (if any) of obtaining the certificate.
 The Ministry of Labour cannot assist the employee in obtaining the certificate.

-A qualified health practitioner is a person who is qualified to practice medicine under the laws of the jurisdiction in which care or treatment of the family member is being provided.
+For the purposes of family medical leave, a qualified health practitioner is a person who is qualified to practice medicine under the laws of the jurisdiction in which care or treatment of the family member is being provided.

 In Ontario, only medical doctors can issue a certificate.
 Different types of health practitioners may be able to issue certificates in different jurisdictions - it will depend on the laws of that jurisdiction.